JEEVA2006V/Health-Monitoring-System-for-Elderly/README.md

 - Sending automated push alerts to caregivers through IoT

 **TOOLS USED**

-Wokwi Simulator

-Blynk IoT Platform
+- Wokwi – for circuit simulation
+- Blynk – for real-time monitoring
+- GitHub – for project hosting